ffirg/ansible/README.md

 #### Inventory hosts file

 I use a local hosts file to showcase how you can logically split hosts into [geographical] groups, and then from parent groups from other groups.
-I also set some group variables at this level to show how it can be done - used in the post-provision.yml for example.
+I also set some group variables at this level - used in the post-provision.yml for example.

 #### first-checks.yml
 ```